satwikkansal/wtfpython/README.md

 [['X', '', ''], ['X', '', ''], ['X', '', '']]
 ```

-#### 💡 Explaination:
+#### 💡 Explanation:

-When we initialize `row` varaible, this visualization explains what happens in the memory
+When we initialize `row` variable, this visualization explains what happens in the memory

 ![image](/images/tic-tac-toe/after_row_initialized.png)